ngkalokcarol/ngkalokcarol.github.io/README.md

 # Carol Ng
-*Loves all things Data.
-Let's talk about Data Science.*
+Loves all things Data.
+Let's talk about Data Science.

-*"“If you can't measure it, you can't manage it."*
+*“If you can't measure it, you can't manage it."*

 # Education
 * Masters of Science (Business Analytics), *University of Minnesota*, 2021-2022